nameless-and-blameless/TAG/reports/The-Creator.md

 ### Names and Titles

-- **Impartial Name**: The Creator's servants refer to Him as "The Creator" in accordance with His instruction to remain neutral toward religious preferences and beliefs.
+- **Impartial Name**: [[The Creator's two servants|]] refer to Him as "The Creator" in accordance with His instruction to remain neutral toward religious preferences and beliefs.
 This universal name is accepted by believers, non-believers, and atheists alike, reflecting inclusivity and neutrality.

 - **Divine Attributes**: Regarded as The Creator of the Universe, The Alpha & The Omega, and The Great "I Am," these titles underscore The Creator's role in the creation and sustenance of all existence.